Common Ground

 Assets

-Teammates who are based in Thailand or Vietnam, either in synchronized-hybrid or remote mode, are eligible to request to use the company’s equipment (laptop, mouse, and keyboard), with the condition that teammates will need to come to pick up and return the equipment in-person.
+Teammates who are based in Thailand or Vietnam are eligible to request to use the company’s equipment (laptop, mouse, and keyboard).
+Bring-Your-Own-Device (BYOD) is also another option for all teammates, with the provision of a BYOD allowance from Nimble.